 MTU America’s Apprenticeship Program

 Through a unique partnership between MTU America, Aiken County School District, and Aiken Technical College, the first-ever registered vocational apprenticeship program for high school students in South Carolina was created.
 The two-year program began in 2012 and provides high school juniors and seniors with hands-on vocational learning opportunities in a real manufacturing environment.
-Upon completing the programs, students earn an Industrial Mechanic – Basic certification, which is recognized by both the SC Department of Education and US Department of Education.
+Upon completing the programs, students earn an Industrial Mechanic – Basic certification, which is recognized by both the SC Department of Education and the US Department of Education.

-The apprenticeship program has been recognized by the South Carolina Department of Education, the White House and the Association for Career and Technical Education.
+The apprenticeship program has been recognized by the South Carolina Department of Education, the White House, and the Association for Career and Technical Education.

 Available Sites & Buildings

 If you’re thinking about bringing your business to South Carolina’s Aiken, Edgefield, and Saluda region, we’re ready to accommodate you with a broad variety of existing facilities and ready-to-build sites.

 The region’s workforce is consistently growing in both number and skill.
 In 2014, Saluda and Edgefield Counties became Certified Work Ready Communities.
 This certification makes communities more attractive to existing and new businesses because it demonstrates that a community is home to a skilled workforce.